NawiOne/FoodPedia/README.md

 3. Open the folder and type `npm install` for install dependencies
 4. Type `npm run android` for run this app.
 Make sure your device is connected with debugging mode.
 5. admin access
      - username: nawijingga
-  - nawijingga123
+     - password: nawijingga123

 ## Screenshots
 <div align="center">